-- 1. If you miss a lab lecture or experiment the first day of class, you will be dropped from the course unless previous arrangements have been made with the instructor. - 2.
+- 1. If you miss a lab lecture or experiment the first day of class for any reason, you will be dropped from the course. - 2.
 More than one unexcused absence from lab will result in an automatic "F". - 3.
-If you drop within the first two weeks of class, your lab locker will be inspected for missing items, you will be charged for missing or broken items, and the locker will be reassigned - 4.
+If you are dropped within the first week of class, your lab locker will be inspected for missing items, you will be charged for missing or broken items, and the locker will be reassigned - 4.
 If you fail to check out of the locker for any reason, you will be charged an administrative fee and a hold will be placed on your account until resolved